Quitting smoking is no easy feat. In fact, it’s one of the most difficult habits to break.

 It reduces cravings

-A study on mice showed that nicotine-treated mice who ran on a wheel for 2 or 24 hours a day had significantly reduced withdrawal symptoms compared to the sedentary group.
+For example, a study with mice found that those who ran on a wheel for 2 or 24 hours a day had fewer withdrawal symptoms than those who didn’t exercise

 It helps us regulate our weight